Healthdirect Free Australian health advice you can count on.

 What is Noonan syndrome?

-Noonan syndrome is a rare genetic condition present from birth, that causes a distinctive appearance and a range of health problems.
-People with Noonan syndrome may be mildly affected, or more severely affected.
-How the disorder affects people with Noonan syndrome can change as they get older.
+Noonan syndrome is a rare genetic condition present from birth.
+It causes a distinctive appearance and a range of health problems.
+Noonan syndrome can affect people in different ways.
+Some people can be mildly affected, others are more severely affected.
+How Noonan syndrome affects people can also change as they get older.

 What are the symptoms of Noonan syndrome?